NethermindEth/starknet-staking-v2/README.md

 ## Additional configurations

-Beyond configuring the necessary field for the validator, the tool allows for other non-essential configurations.
+Additionally to the required configuration described above, the tool allows for other non-essential modifications.
 See them all using the `--help` flag:

 1. Using specific staking and attestation contract addresses through the `--staking-contract-address` and `--attest-contract-address` flags respectively.
-If no values are provided, sensible defaults are provided based on the Network.
+If no values are provided, sensible defaults are provided based on the network id.

 2. `--max-tries` allows you to set how many attempts the tool does to get attestation information.
 It can be set to any positive number or to _"infinite"_ if you want the tool to never stop execution.
+Defaults to 10.

 3. `--log-level` set's the tool logging level.
-Defaults is `info`.
+Default to `info`.

 ## Example with Juno

-Once you have your own node set either built from source or through docker.
+Once you have your own Juno node set either built from source or through docker.
 [See how](https://github.com/NethermindEth/juno?tab=readme-ov-file#run-with-docker).

+Run it and be sure to specify both `http` and `ws` flags set.
+These prepare your node to receive both *http* and *websocket* requests, required by the validator for full communication with the node.
-Run your node with both the `http` and `ws` flags set.
-One example using Juno built from source:
+One example using a Juno binary built from source:

 ```bash
 ./build/juno